Ben Ferencz: Early life and education

-In 1945, he was transferred to the headquarters of General Patton's Third Army, where he was assigned to a team tasked with setting up a war crimes branch and collecting evidence for such crimes.
-In that role, he was sent to the concentration camps that had been liberated by the U.S. army.
+In 1945, he was transferred to the headquarters of General George S. Patton's Third Army, where he was assigned to a team tasked with setting up a war crimes branch and collecting evidence for such crimes.
+In that role, he was sent to the concentration camps the US Army had liberated.

 Nuremberg trial prosecutor

 On Christmas 1945, Ferencz was honorably discharged from the Army with the rank of sergeant.
-He returned to New York, but was recruited only a few weeks later to participate as a prosecutor (and now made a full Colonel as part of his agreement to go) in the Subsequent Nuremberg Trials in the legal team of Telford Taylor.
-Taylor appointed him chief prosecutor in the Einsatzgruppen Case —Ferencz's first case.
-All of the 22 men on trial were convicted; 13 of them received death sentences, of which four were eventually carried out.
-Apart from East Germany, they were the last executions performed on German soil, and in the federal republic.
+He returned to New York, but was recruited only a few weeks later to participate as a prosecutor (with the simulated rank of Colonel) on the legal team of Telford Taylor in the subsequent Nuremberg trials.
+Near the Tempelhof in a building belonging to the Ministry of Foreign Affairs in Berlin, in the spring of 1946, Ferencz found reports that described in detail, day by day, the Einsatzgruppen's killing of at least one million people from June 1941.
+Ferencz then flew to Nuremberg and demanded that the men be put on trial.
+Taylor hesitated, since there was a shortage of people and money.
+However, after Ferencz offered to personally handle the case, he agreed to have a trial held.
+Taylor appointed him chief prosecutor in the Einsatzgruppen case—Ferencz's first case.
+Of the 24 men he indicted, all were convicted; 13 of them received death sentences, of which four were eventually carried out.
+Apart from East Germany, they were the last executions performed on German soil, and in the Federal Republic.

 In a 2005 interview for The Washington Post, he revealed some of his activities during his period in Germany by way of showing how different military legal norms were at the time:

-Ferencz stayed in Germany after the Nuremberg Trials, together with his wife Gertrude, whom he had married in New York on March 31, 1946.
-Together with Kurt May and others, he participated in the setup of reparation and rehabilitation programs for the victims of persecutions by the Nazis, and also had a part in the negotiations that led to the Reparations Agreement between Israel and West Germany signed on September 10, 1952 and the first German Restitution Law in 1953.
-In 1956, the family—they had four children by then—returned to the U.S., where Ferencz entered private law practice as a partner of Telford Taylor.
+Ferencz stayed in Germany after the Nuremberg trials, together with his wife Gertrude, whom he had married in New York on March 31, 1946.
+Together with Kurt May and others, he participated in the setup of reparation and rehabilitation programs for the victims of Nazi persecution, and also had a part in the negotiations that led to the Reparations Agreement between Israel and West Germany signed on September 10, 1952, and the first German Restitution Law in 1953.
+In 1956, the family—they had four children by then—returned to the US, where Ferencz entered private law practice as a partner of Telford Taylor.
 While pursuing claims of Jewish forced laborers against the Flick concern (the subject of the Flick trial), Ferencz observed the "interesting phenomenon of history and psychology that very frequently the criminal comes to see himself as the victim".